vperron/satan/README.md

 *satan* is a lightweight, NAT-traversing remote management tool for OpenWRT.
 Following the [KISS](http://en.wikipedia.org/wiki/KISS_principle) principle, it uses a very simple text-based grammar, so writing a remote control tool or collection of scripts should be really straightforward.

+Examples of such command tools are given in the `python/` folder.

 *satan* has been released after many painful and unsuccessful attempts to manage easily and in a "2.0" fashion remote OpenWRT devices.
-Especially server-side, there are little to no free, well-maintained, or even just easy-to-implement TR-69/Device:2/CWMP/OMA-DM/SNMP solutions that were satisfying.
+Either client-side or server-side, there are little to no free, up-to-date, or even just easy-to-implement TR-69/Device:2/CWMP/OMA-DM/SNMP/whatever solutions that were truly satisfying.

+The other awesome tools available today ([Puppet](https://puppetlabs.com/), [Chef](http://www.opscode.com/chef/), [SaltStack](http://saltstack.com), ...) are unfortunately not usable on such resource-restricted (4MB flash usually) devices.

+*satan* for sure does not have the ambition to tackle as many issues as the previously noted tools do, but has the benefit of an incredible simplicity.

-The messaging protocol uses the latest awesome [ZMQ3](http://www.zeromq.org/) protocol to reliabily receive PUSH notifications from the remote server and send it back appropriate answers.
+The messaging protocol in *satan* uses the latest awesome [ZMQ3](http://www.zeromq.org/) protocol to reliabily receive PUB notifications from the remote server and PUSH back appropriate answers.

-Designed for stability, each part of *satan* is also rigorously tested.
+The grammar is very-simple and human-readable.

 ## Architecture